Introduction

 ]

-When users enter a vessel and a date for a crew change, C Teleport will pre-fill all airports and passenger data.
+For example, in marine sector, when users enter a vessel and a date for a crew change, C Teleport will pre-fill all airports and Traveller data as showed below.

 This is the desired workflow: